danharper/Stem/readme.md

 # Stem

 A simple fixtures library for PHP.
+(This is mostly a practice for me to learn writing TDD with, but I think this would be useful)

 [![Build Status](https://travis-ci.org/danharper/Stem.png?branch=master)](https://travis-ci.org/danharper/Stem)